mozilla/socialapi-dev/docs/socialAPI.md

 Creation and Lifecycle of a Social Service Worker
 =================================================

-It is expected that a Social Service Provider will be defined by a structured text file (JSON) containing a number of keyed URLs, a name, an icon, and a "root domain" prefix.
+It is expected that a Social Service Provider will be defined by a structured text file (JSON) containing a number of keyed URLs, a name, and an icon.
+URLs must be the same-origin as the JSON file if remotely loaded.

 A Service Worker is instantiated with the Service Worker URL provided by the service provider, which should resolve to a JavaScript file that will be evaluated by the Server Worker.
 The Worker is a Shared Worker, rendered "headlessly", in a style very similar to the Web Workers specification (though note that the current implementation is not, in fact, a Worker)